-The NEAR Principal Investigators, Ingmar Skoog and Carin Lennartsson participated in the Swedish radio program “Kropp & Själ” in P1 where they discussed loneliness in old age in Sweden.
+The NEAR Principal Investigators, Ingmar Skoog and Carin Lennartsson participated in the Swedish radio program “Kropp & Själ” in P1.
+In this program, they discussed loneliness in old age in Sweden.

-Studies show that older people around the Mediterranean, such as in Italy and Spain, not only experience more involuntary loneliness but are more depressed than older persons in Sweden.
+Studies show that older people around the Mediterranean, such as in Italy and Spain, experience more involuntary loneliness and are also more depressed than older persons in Sweden.

 To address involuntary loneliness, we first need to understand what we are talking about – what does loneliness look like and what can we do about it?

-– ‘We see that there is social loneliness, emotional loneliness, and existential loneliness.
-These three types of suffering require different interventions and therefore we need a better understanding of what we are talking about when talking about loneliness’, says Senior Lecturer in Sociology, Carin Lennartsson.
+“We see social loneliness, emotional loneliness, and existential loneliness.
+These three types of suffering require different interventions and therefore we need a better understanding of what we are talking about when talking about loneliness”, says Senior Lecturer in Sociology, Carin Lennartsson.